Casting Rod vs Spinning Rod – What’s the Difference ?

 The best casting rods allow you to make pin point accurate casts on a larger setup with greater ease than a spinning rod.

-Spinning rods require you to flip the bail arm and hold the line with your index finger before casting, with a baitcaster you flick a switch, cast and then control the spool with your thumb.
+Spinning rods require you to flip the bail arm and hold the line with your index finger before casting, with baitcaster reels you flick a switch, cast and then control the spool with your thumb.